22-storey tower in the heart of Paddington Basin

 Grainger plc, the UK’s largest listed residential landlord, forward funded the scheme for local developer Cubex Land before acquiring and operating it.
 The Hawkins Lane and Georges Wharf Apartments sit at the heart of Finzels Reach development, one of the largest mixed-use regeneration projects in the South West that Cubex rescued from receivership five years ago, with investment from London-based Palmer Capital.

-This continues our strong partnership with Cubex Land; we are also working on the same site together to deliver Bristol’s first BREEAM outstanding office, called Aurora.
+This continues our strong partnership with Cubex Land; we also worked on the same site together to deliver Bristol’s first BREEAM outstanding office, called Aurora.

 The entire development covers 4.7 acres and will be the home and workplace to over 2,500 people once it has been completed.